There are many different coronaviruses. Most of them cause illness in animals. However, 7 types of coronaviruses are known to cause illness in humans.

 Isolation can generally end 10 days after symptoms started, as long as the person has been fever-free for at least 24 hours, without the use of fever-reducing drugs, and the symptoms are getting better.
 In people who never had symptoms, the isolation can stop 10 days after the date of their first positive test.

-Side effects to the vaccine include
+Side effects to the 3 vaccines are similar and include

 There is a remote chance of a severe allergic reaction.
 This usually occurs within a few minutes to 1 hour after getting a dose of the vaccine and requires emergency treatment (call for emergency medical care [911 in the United States] or go to the nearest hospital).
 People who have had severe allergic reactions to other vaccines or injectable drugs should discuss the risk of an allergic reaction with their doctor and be observed after receiving the vaccine.
 Signs of a severe allergic reaction include